-Term Definition The infrastructure which forms part of a roadway, pathway or shoulder, Including - Road Infrastructure Structures forming part of the roadway, pathway or Road IIII asti detai e shoulder; and the road-related infrastructure; Materials from which a roadway, pathway or shoulder is made; such as asphalt, bitumen, gravel, lane markers and lines.
-Infrastructure which is installed by the relevant road authority for road related purposes to- Facilitate the operation or use of the roadway or pathway; or Road related Support or protect the roadway or pathway. infrastructure iiii asti uctui e Examples: Traffic islands, traffic management signage, traffic control sign, traffic light, kerb and channel, a bridge, culvert or ford, road drain or embankment, a noise wall, gate, post or board installed on the road reserve.
-Constructed hard-standing access providing Driveway / connection from roadway to a property.
-This Crossover excludes any section of a constructed Public Pathway that crosses the driveway.
-Inspections performed as part of a scheduled program, according to the classification of roads or Proactive Inspections pathways for the purpose of identifying defects above intervention and to provide a record that the road has been inspected Inspections performed in response to a customer request or notification about the condition of the Reactive inspections road, in order to assess whether the road contains a RMP defect that has reached the relevant intervention level.

-Term Definition Inspections conducted to assess the life of the road and footpath network and to prioritise major Condition Inspection works.
-These inspections do not include Condition Inspection identification and measurement of individual defects against intervention levels as this is done via proactive and reactive inspections.
-Intervention Level The size of the defect at which the road authority intervention Level has determined that the defect will be rectified.
-Applications made by other road authorities, Consent applications utilities companies or residents to perform works on council-managed roads.
+Term Definition The infrastructure which forms part of a roadway, pathway or shoulder, including - Road Infrastructure Structures forming part of the roadway, pathway or shoulder; and the road-related infrastructure; Materials from which a roadway, pathway or shoulder is made; such as asphalt, bitumen, gravel, lane markers and lines.
+Road related infrastructure Infrastructure which is installed by the relevant road authority for road related purposes to- Facilitate the operation or use of the roadway or pathway; or Road related infrastructure Support or protect the roadway or pathway.
+Examples: Traffic islands, traffic management signage, traffic control sign, traffic light, kerb and channel, a bridge, culvert or ford, road drain or embankment, a noise wall, gate, post or board installed on the road reserve.
+Driveway / Crossover Constructed access providing physical means of entry or exit for vehicles from adjoining land to a roadway.
+This excludes any section of a constructed Public Pathway that crosses the driveway.
+Proactive Inspections Inspections performed as part of a scheduled program for the purpose of identifying road infrastructure defects above intervention and to provide a record that the road infrastructure has been inspected Reactive inspections Inspections performed in response to a customer request or notification about the condition of the road infrastructure, in order to assess whether the road infrastructure contains a RMP defect that has reached the relevant intervention level.
+Condition Inspection Inspections conducted to assess the life of the road and footpath network and to prioritise major works.
+These inspections do not include identification and measurement of individual defects against intervention levels as this is done via proactive and reactive inspections.
+Intervention Level The size of the defect at which the road authority has determined that the defect will be rectified.
+Consent applications Applications made by other road authorities, utilities companies or residents to perform works on council-managed roads.